 The second type should cause you a little more concern.
 They will

 befriend you until you are on first name terms with them and you

-solve a small
+solve a small problem, haggle

-of either cash, a meal, drinks
+either cash, a meal, drinks

 • "But he's a Friend now"

 the second type.
 Towards the end of your holiday

 been so helpful".
 Do not let your guard down as he will normally

 not show any hesitation or mercy to con and trick you before you

 swap contact details on your departure and will surely write to

 with a hard-luck story hoping you will start to send cash to them

 by money transfer or gifts by post.
-Should you
+Should you return to Gambia

-onto requests for a car, a plot of land,
+requests for a car, a plot of land,

 It has been known to happen so be cautious.
 If you are of the

 opposite gender he will try to form an emotional relationship

 • Mr. Lover Man